About Us

 Medical Model – The woman in the wheelchair is the problem

-The traditional, medical model of understanding is that the person is disabled by their medical condition.
+The traditional, Medical Model of Disability views the person as being disabled by their medical condition.
 Seeing the world through the medical model, the woman in the picture can’t get up the stairs because she’s in a wheelchair.
 The disabled person is seen as the problem.

 In the medical model you are defined by what is ‘wrong’ with you.
 You will be seen by others and may even see yourself as: